devilry/devilry-django/not_for_deploy/docs/developer/celery-redis.rst

 and stop for input with the following message: ``celery@<your machine name> is ready``.

-Try one for the test-tasks
+Try one of the test-tasks
 ==========================
 Open the Django shell, and run one the test-tasks (while Redis and the Celery worker are both running)::